 The wood tends to be fairly coarse grained, with many larger pores.
 Sometimes the pores have deposits in them that glisten.
 The color also varies from very light to fairly dark red, depending on the species.
-When purchasing meranti lumber, careful attention to specification will be required to assure consistency of appearance and properties.
+When purchasing meranti lumber, careful attention to the specification will be required to assure consistency of appearance and properties.

 Have something to say?
 Share your thoughts with us in the comments below.